 Medical Editor: John P. Cunha, DO, FACOEP

-Betagan (levobunolol) ophthalmic solution is used to treat open-angle glaucoma and other causes of high pressure inside the eye.
-It is a beta-blocker that reduces pressure inside the eye.
-This medication is available in generic form.
-Common side effects include temporary burning/stinging of the eye, itchy/red eyes, headache, or dizziness.
+Betagan (levobunolol) ophthalmic solution is a beta-blocker that reduces pressure inside the eye used to treat open-angle glaucoma and other causes of high pressure inside the eye.
+Betagan is available in generic form.
+Common side effects of Betagan include temporary burning/stinging of the eye, itchy/red eyes, eye discomfort, headache, dizziness, spinning sensation, blurred vision, swollen or puffy eyes, depression, confusion, tiredness, muscle weakness, skin rash or itching, nausea, or diarrhea.

 The recommended starting dose is one to two drops of Betagan ophthalmic solution 0.5% in the affected eye(s) once a day.
 Typical dosing with Betagan is one to two drops twice daily.
 Betagan may interact with digoxin, reserpine, insulin or oral diabetes medications, other beta-blockers, calcium channel blockers, or medicines to treat psychiatric disorders.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Betagan should be used only when prescribed.
 It is unknown if this medication passes into breast milk.
 Consult your doctor before breastfeeding.